-These days one of the most common question I hear from smaller landlords goes something like this: “How can I terminate my tenants if I want to sell my rental?”
+One question that we routinely get from landlords goes something like this: “How can I terminate my tenants if I want to sell my rental?”

-When I first hear it, I wonder where these folks have been for the last few years?
-But I realize how complex newer tenant protection laws have become!
+When I first hear it, I wonder “Where have you been for the last few years?”
+But I do realize how complex newer tenant protection laws have become!
 So, I roll up my sleeves and start “the chat”…

-The answer is “You cannot terminate your tenants in order to sell your rental.”
+The answer is simple: “You cannot terminate your tenants in order to sell your rental.”

 In 2019 the Oregon Legislature passed SB 608.
 This law specifically eliminates the option of terminating a tenancy after the tenant’s first year of occupancy for anything other than a For Cause eviction (or by proving there were 3 documented violations during the current lease), and it only allows four landlord-based exclusions for tenant terminations: 1) property demolition, 2) undertaking major repairs, 3) an owner or family member intending to re-occupy, or 4) the sale of the unit.